Skip to content

 If you have a criminal record this will not necessarily disqualify you from employment.
 All applications are considered on merit and in particular, whether the offence has a bearing on your suitability for employment as a firefighter.
 However, firefighters do need to have a high level of self-discipline and be people in whom the public can have complete confidence.

-You will, therefore, be required to declare any conviction which is not yet ‘spent’ within the meaning of the Rehabilitation of Offenders Act 1974, and any charges that are pending.
-You will also need to satisfy the requirements of a DBS check, this may be a standard DBS due to a change in legislation expected in July 2023.
+You will be required to declare any conviction which ‘spent’ or ‘unspent’ (including cautions) under the Rehabilitation of Offenders Act 1974 and associated amendments or any charges that are pending.
+You will also need to satisfy the requirements of an enhanced DBS check.

 Further guidance on the Rehabilitation of Offenders Act can be obtained via the National Association for the Care and Resettlement of Offenders.
 Visit their website at www.nacro.org.uk for more information.